JayFarei/race_catch_up/README.md

 ```

+5. Obtain a custom domain on Godaddy

+Go to [godaddy.com](godaddy.com) - find a domain you like and purchase it - leave the tab open as you'll need to configure the DNS at a latest step

-5. Create a new site
+6. Create a new site

 Navigate to your development folder